 Compelling Content That Converts

-Perhaps the strongest trend over the past few years has been the renewed importance of on page content.
+Perhaps the strongest trend over the past few years has been the renewed importance of on-page content.
 This is possibly the chief reason that rankings no longer command greater attention.
-The current industry-wide understanding suggests that web content which informs and fulfills a searcher’s intent will influence more click-throughs, facilitating entry into the sales funnel.
+The current industry-wide understanding suggests that web content that informs and fulfills a searcher’s intent will influence more click-throughs, facilitating entry into the sales funnel.

 In-App Ordering- The New Development in Mobile